Surf-N-Code/noia-node-terminal/README.md

     nano noia-node.service

 Adjust the ExecStart and WorkinDirectory paths to your node and noia installation paths.
-See an example os my service file witin this repo.
+See an example of my service file witin this repo.

 Once done, copy the service file to your /etc/systemd/system directory, adjust its execution rights and restart the systemctl daemon.